mediacms-io/mediacms/docs/moodle_plugin.md

 **Notes:**

-**Ad 1.** As of Q2 2026 browser providers increasingly implement measures to prevent cross-site tracking, which also set limitations on how users can view embedded content from a system X (e.g. MediaCMS), that has been embedded in system Y (e.g. Moodle).
+**Note 1.** As of Q2 2026 browser providers increasingly implement measures to prevent cross-site tracking, which also set limitations on how users can view embedded content from a system X (e.g. MediaCMS), that has been embedded in system Y (e.g. Moodle).
 To avoid these limitations, it is recommended to use the same domain for the configuration of MediaCMS as is used for Moodle.

-**Ad 2.** User Navigation is the user's icon in top right corner of Moodle interface, where user profile and preferences are found.
+**Note 2.** User Navigation is the user's icon in top right corner of Moodle interface, where user profile and preferences are found.

-**Ad 3.** "Share Embedded Media" configuration explained:
+**Note 3.** "Share Embedded Media" configuration explained:

 Users are automatically assigned permissions to embedded media in Moodle Activity/Resource, if they have access to a particular Moodle Activity / Resource.
 Publish State of the media is set to Private and Shared, whereby media cannot be shared outside Moodle by e.g. copying a link from Moodle and using it outside Moodle.
 These permissions are not automatically removed, if access to the Moodle Activity/Resource is removed.